MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-back-end.md

 ### NuGet package management

-* `<NuspecFile>Packages\manifest\ManifestPackage.nuspec</NuspecFile>`: This property specifies the path to the NuSpec file used for creating the NuGet package.
+* `<NuspecFile>Packages\manifest\ManifestPackageDebug.nuspec</NuspecFile>` and `<NuspecFile>Packages\manifest\ManifestPackageRelease.nuspec</NuspecFile>`: These properties specify the path to the NuSpec files used for creating the NuGet package for Debug and Release modes.
 The NuSpec file contains metadata about the package, such as its ID, version, dependencies, and other relevant information.

 * `<GeneratePackageOnBuild>true</GeneratePackageOnBuild>`: When set to true, this property instructs the build process to automatically generate a NuGet package during each build.
 This property is useful to ensure that the package is always up-to-date with the latest changes in the project.

 * `<IsPackable>true</IsPackable>`: When set to true, this property indicates that the project is packable, meaning it can be packaged into a NuGet package.
 It's an essential property for projects intended to produce NuGet packages during the build process.

-The generated NuGet package is located in the **src\bin\Debug** directory after the build process.
+The generated NuGet package for Debug mode is located in the **src\bin\Debug** directory after the build process.

 ### Dependencies